Is Guaranteed Approval A Real Thing?

 Avoiding the debt trap: Why “ability to repay” is so important.

-Most of the time, a promise of “guaranteed approval” is going to come from a payday lender.
+Much of the time, a promise of “guaranteed approval” is going to come from a payday lender.
 These are lenders that offer short-term, no credit check loans, usually requiring nothing more than a postdated check made out to them for the amount loaned plus interest.

-See, predatory payday lenders depend on your inability to afford the loan in the first place.
+Predatory payday lenders depend on your inability to afford the loan in the first place.
 Instead, they want you to either roll your loan over or pay it back and then immediately take out a new one–also known as “reborrowing.”

 Either way, people end up taking out loan after loan, each time paying more and more money in interest, and never getting any closer to paying down the principal.
 It’s a vicious cycle of debt, with no end in sight.